rohanmad/rohanmad/README.md

 I'm a Junior at the University of California, San Diego, studying Computer Science.

-- Deeply interested in software engineering
+- Deeply interested in full-stack development and machine learning
 - Currently a Software Engineer Intern at Moebius Solutions

 When I'm not coding, you'll find me watching Netflix, following sports, or listening to music.